Using the herb monographs

 Description

 This section is pretty self explanatory and contains a detailed enough description of the herb to make identification easy.
 All of the herbs I cover are very common, so this should be enough.
 There are pics throughout every page as well.
-As I take better pics that I think are more representative of the ehrb, I’ll slip them in.
+As I take better pics that I think are more representative of the herb, I’ll slip them in.

 Medicinal uses